csindle/ogn-hardware/README.md

 ##### Material: ~3 mm plywood, with ~5 mm drilled holes.

-The backplane is used to mount the Raspberry Pi and other components on.
+The Raspberry Pi and other components are mounted upon the backplane.
 It provides strain relief, and durability due to its rigidity.

 One may be tempted to drill only those holes that are immediately required, by in my experience, a re-configurable backplane, decoupled from the immediate components choice, is a better long-term solution.
 For example, the Raspberry Pi 4 upgrade swapped the USB and Ethernet positions,